 Alcohol disrupts the body’s natural functions through a variety of different mechanisms, some of which are still unknown.
 However, research has shown that most mechanisms are linked to how alcohol, as ethanol, is metabolised.
 Here are some of the ways alcohol contributes to cancer risk:

-Acetaldehyde: when alcohol is metabolised, it is converted into a compound called acetaldehyde.
-Acetaldehyde is a toxic substance that damages DNA and interferes with the body’s ability to make new DNA and repair DNA damage.
+Acetaldehyde: When alcohol is metabolized, it is converted into a compound called acetaldehyde, a toxic substance that damages DNA and interferes with the body's ability to repair DNA.
 This process increases the likelihood of genetic mutations that lead to cancer.

-Estrogen levels: Alcohol consumption causes an increase in estrogen and estradiol levels in the blood.
-An excess of these hormones can stimulate the growth of estrogen-sensitive breast cancer cells, increasing the risk of breast cancer.
+Estrogen levels: Alcohol consumption increases estrogen and estradiol levels in the blood, stimulating the growth of estrogen-sensitive breast cancer cells and increasing the risk of breast cancer.

 Moderation Matters